[MP] Configure what the server does when an episode ends

 I also think the Map Cycle options should be expanded upon to include the ability to make a cycle out of whole episodes (or hubs), rather than just map numbers .
 But this is something for the upcoming Shell GUI: i.e the user loads an add-on in the GUI and various GUI options such as 'start map', 'map cycle' etc, attempt to read the maps and episode def's in said add-on and automatically update (and by default already contain the original map progressions if no add-on is loaded, such as the start maps of each hub in the original HeXen).

-#8 Updated by danij almost 5 years ago
+#8 Updated by danij over 5 years ago

 I agree that the most logical course of action would be to simply restart the current episode once the finale has ended.
 Clients should be made aware the episode is starting over should they wish to take action beforehand, so a short countdown timer would be ideal.